Class 9 Exam > Class 9 Notes > English Class 9 > Extra Questions and Answers - Kathmandu

 Listening to the music of the flute in the square, the author is reminded of various kinds of flutes.
 Which kinds does he describe?

-Ans: As the author listens to the music of the flute being played by the flute seller, he is reminded of different kinds of flutes.
-He mentions certain kinds of them like the ‘cross-flutes’, the ‘reed new’, the recorder, the Japanese ‘shakuhachi’, and the Hindustani ‘bansuri’.
-Other flutes are distinguished by their tonal quality like ‘the clear or breathy flutes’ of South America and the ‘high-pitched’ flutes of China.
+Ans: As the author listens to the music of the flute played by the flute seller, he is reminded of various kinds of flutes.
+He mentions several types, including:

 Q17.
 What is the impact of the music of the flute on Vikram Seth?

 Ans: The music of the flute has a hypnotic effect on Vikram Seth.
-He finds it difficult to ‘tear’ himself away from the square where this music is being played by the flute seller.
-It has the power to draw him into the commonality of all mankind and he is moved by its closeness to the human voice.
+He finds it difficult to tear himself away from the square where this music is played by the flute seller.
+It has the power to draw him into the commonality of all mankind, and he is moved by its closeness to the human voice.

 Q18.
 Why does the author describe the music of the flute as “the most universal and most particular of sounds”?

-Ans: The music of the flute, according to the author, is the most ‘universal’ because this musical instrument, made of hollow bamboo is found in every culture in the world.
-But at the same time, its sound is the most ‘particular’ because each flute, though played in an almost similar manner, emits a distinct, unique, and individual kind of music.
+Ans: The music of the flute is described as the most ‘universal’ because this musical instrument, typically made of hollow bamboo, is found in every culture around the world.
+At the same time, its sound is considered the most ‘particular’ because each flute, although played in a similar manner, produces a distinct, unique, and individual kind of music.

 Q19.
 What did the saffron-clad Westerners want?

-Ans.
-The saffron-clad Westerners wanted to go inside the temple of Pashupatinath.
-But the policeman stopped them.
-He did not let them go inside the temple because they were not Hindus.
-The entrance was only for Hindus in the temple.
+Ans: The saffron-clad Westerners wanted to enter the temple of Pashupatinath.
+However, the policeman stopped them and did not allow them inside because they were not Hindus.
+The entrance to the temple was restricted to Hindus only.

 Q20.
 How did the author want to return to Delhi?
 What made him change his mind?

-Ans: From Kathmandu, the author wanted to go to Patna by bus or train.
-Then he would sail the Ganga through Benaras to Allahabad.
-Then he would sail the Yamuna through Agra to Delhi.
-But the author was already very tired.
-So he decided to return to Delhi by air.
+Ans: From Kathmandu, the author initially planned to travel to Patna by bus or train.
+After that, he intended to sail the Ganga from Benaras to Allahabad and then navigate the Yamuna from Agra to Delhi.
+However, feeling very tired, he ultimately decided to return to Delhi by air.

 Q21.
 Describe how the flute seller sells his wares.

-Ans: The flute seller has tied fifty or sixty flutes on a pole.
-He does not shout out his wares.
-From time to time, he selects a flute and plays on it.
-He plays slowly and thoughtfully.
-Sometimes, he makes a sale.
-But his attitude is carefree.
+Ans: The flute seller has tied fifty or sixty flutes to a pole.
+Rather than shouting out his wares, he plays a flute from time to time, doing so slowly and thoughtfully.
+Occasionally, he makes a sale, yet his attitude remains carefree.

 Q22.
 To hear any ‘flute is to be drawn into the commonality of all mankind.’
 Explain.